 The Family and Elder Law committee hopes to provide an outlet to support the members that practice in these fields and provide guidance to other attorneys who do not.
 Participating members of the committee can learn from experienced family, matrimonial and elder law attorneys regarding these issues.
 There will be many opportunities to advocate, volunteer, take on pro bono cases and network with legal professionals in these fields.

 We were honored to have Alvin Tsang, who wrote and directed his documentary film about immigration and divorce, Reunification, join us.
 We hope to co-sponsor the screening of his film in March/April.
 We discussed many great ideas of having mediation trainings, holding workshops on Know Your Rights, and reaching out to other not-for-profit organizations for sponsorship and collaboration.
 Your inputs are greatly appreciated and we hope to implement them moving forward.

-for this inspirational meeting and Yan Sin for providing the Maury show souvenirs for our raffle winners!
+Last but not least, many thanks to Beatrice Leong and her firm, Kleyman Law Firm, who lent us the space for this inspirational meeting and Yan Sin for providing the Maury show souvenirs for our raffle winners!

 On March 28, the Government Service and Public Interest (GSPI) and Pro Bono Committees enjoyed some traditional Chinese delicacies at Bite of Hong Kong in Chinatown.
 The committees gathered for a joint year-end celebration to thank and recognize members and volunteers that made the Pro Bono Clinics, trainings, panels, and other activities a success this past year.